Trogiken/PiActuate/docs/README.md

   - Open and Close Buttons

 ## Installation and Start
-1. Install Requirements: `pip install PACKAGE_NAME`
+1. Download Repository
-2. Download Repository
+2. Open a CLI session in the repositorys directory
-3. Open a CLI session in the repositorys directory - make the script executable: `chmod +x startup_script.sh`
+3. Install Requirements: `pip install -r /docs/requirements.txt`
-4. Finally, run the startup script: `./startup_script.sh`
+4. Finally, run the startup script: `chmod +x startup_script.sh && ./startup_script.sh`

 Click [here](#creating-a-service) if you wish this script to run at boot